 Yet another app designed for the corporate genre.
 SAP Concur is a tool with the most basic interface required to do its job.
 You can simply maintain a record of expenses made, expenses claimed and approved claims and that’s about it.

 - Connect to apps like UBER for automated entries

 - Scan receipts for making entries

-A perfect travel budget planner, that helps you not only maintain a budget but also plan your complete trip from commute to stay.
+TravelBank, one of the best Expense Tracker app which is perfect for planning travel budget.
+It helps you not only maintain a budget but also plan your complete trip from commute to stay.
 The app is suitable for both personal or corporate use.
 There is no monitoring or expense sharing by an employer but you can very well generate an expense sheet that could get you exact reimbursements.
 The best part is creating a trip budget.
 Select a destination and check the boxes as per your requirements, and the app will give you an estimated cost of everything including travel and stay.

 - Flight search

 - Hotel Search

 Budget Management Apps

 So these are the best picks I found from both paid and free apps available out there.
 But the free versions of the paid apps also work pretty well for basic expense tracking.
 As I mentioned before, my app suggestion will be Spendee if you want to do an overall assessment of your spending power.
 But every app on the list is pretty specific to particular needs if you look closely.
 Apps like Money Lover and Money manager are people looking for daily expense management.
 And apps like Expensify and TravelBank are for people planning trip budgets.
 Finally, if you need a simple open-source app that has no way to log your data, check out Budget Watch.
 The only caveat though, it’s available on Android only.
 So take your pick and let us know which is your favorite expense tracker app.
 Suggestions in the comments below.